 Some may argue returning to virtual school for the week after spring break will disrupt learning ;however, the difference between in-person and virtual Zoom learning is currently minimal.
 Students and teachers log on to the same classes whether they are in the school building or at home.
 The only difference is the setting, which doesn’t impact education enough to warrant putting people at risk.
 Although maintaining a routine is important, flexibility is required of us during these times and logging onto Zoom from a different place for a week is a small sacrifice for students to make to ensure their safety and protect those around them.

 Even if there is a difference; however, one week would not have a significant impact in the long run.
 For months, APS managed to make virtual school work for students and teachers and many people are still doing so.
 An additional four days of in-person instruction is not worth sacrificing the health and safety of APS staff and students.

 Right now, schools must focus on preventing the spread of the virus.
 If the pandemic makes a resurgence, it could have deadly impacts on schools and further disrupt daily life for students and teachers.
 Outbreaks of the B.1.1.7 variant have already prompted school closures in Europe and, if the situation is not handled carefully, this spring could become a repeat of last spring.
 APS is rightfully putting the health of students and teachers first, and for that, I applaud the district.

-Aran Sonnad-Joshi is a sophomore and a News Online Editor.
-This is his first year on the Southerner staff.
-He is also a member of the Lincoln-Douglas debate...
+Aran Sonnad-Joshi is a junior and a News Associate Managing Editor.
+This is his second year on the Southerner staff.
+He is also a member of the Lincoln-Douglas...